At a Glance

 - Benefits: Enjoy a competitive salary, full-time hours, and opportunities for career growth.

-- Why this job: Be part of a rewarding environment that values compassion and teamwork.
+- Why this job: Be part of a rewarding role that fosters personal development and positive social impact.

-- Other info: Flexible shift patterns with sleep-ins included for a balanced work-life experience.
+- Other info: Flexible shift patterns and sleep-in duties included for a balanced work-life experience.

 The predicted salary is between 30000 - 40000 £ per year.